trungdong/prov/README.rst

 Uses
 ^^^^

+See `a short tutorial  <http://provbits.blogspot.co.uk/2014/08/a-short-tutorial-for-prov-python.html>`_ for using this package.

-This package is used extensively by `ProvStore <https://provenance.ecs.soton.ac.uk/store/>`_, a repository for provenance documents.
+This package is used extensively by `ProvStore <https://provenance.ecs.soton.ac.uk/store/>`_, a free online repository for provenance documents.